-LAURA STREET, Immediate Past Executive Director of the Laura W. Bush Institute for Women’s Health at Texas Tech University Health Sciences Center, has been a physical therapist, nurse practitioner, administrator, and executive director during her career.
-Extensive experience in developing programs included financial, public relations, and marketing aspects.
-In the healthcare field she has been involved in practice as a nurse practitioner, public speaker, teacher, researcher, and administrator.
-Mrs. Street held a position as instructor on the faculty in the Department of OB/GYN.
-As the Administrator of the University Women’s Health Center, she was responsible for supervising over 50 employees and six services.
+Laura Street, immediate past executive director of the Laura W. Bush Institute for Women’s Health at Texas Tech University Health Sciences Center, has been a physical therapist, nurse practitioner, administrator, and executive director during her career.
+Her extensive experience in developing programs included finance, public relations, and marketing.
+In the healthcare field, Mrs. Street has been involved as a nurse practitioner, public speaker, teacher, researcher, and administrator.
+Mrs. Street also held a position as an instructor on the faculty in a university OB/GYN department.
+As the administrator of the University Women’s Health Center, she was responsible for supervising over 50 employees and six services.
 Since Texas Tech University is a nonprofit organization, she was involved in the rules and regulations inherent with such a position.

-As Founding Executive Director of the Globe-News Center for the Performing Arts she developed the nonprofit organization, led a campaign to raise over $33 million, and supervised the construction of a state-of-the-art center for the performing arts.
-Experience included marketing, development, nonprofit management, visionary leadership, and consensus building.
-She has consulted to develop the Laura W. Bush Institute for Women’s Health at Texas Tech University, organizational assessment for the Amarillo Area Foundation, and strategic planning for over 15 organizations.
-She has led an Executive search for the Amarillo Opera and Amarillo Symphony, and was Interim Executive Director of the Amarillo Symphony for six months.
-She chaired the most recent search for the Music Director and Conductor of the Amarillo Symphony and has been a member of the Volunteer Council of the League of American Orchestras.
+As founding executive director of the Globe-News Center for the Performing Arts, Mrs. Street developed the nonprofit organization, led a campaign to raise over $33 million, and supervised the construction of a state-of-the-art center for the performing arts.
+Her experience in this position included marketing, development, nonprofit management, visionary leadership, and consensus building.
+She has provided consultation for the development of the Laura W. Bush Institute for Women’s Health at Texas Tech University, organizational assessment for the Amarillo Area Foundation, and strategic planning for over 15 organizations.
+She has led an executive search for the Amarillo Opera and Amarillo Symphony, and was interim executive director of the Amarillo Symphony for six months.
+She chaired the most recent search for the music director and conductor of the Amarillo Symphony and has been a member of the Volunteer Council of the League of American Orchestras.

-She holds a Masters and Bachelors Degree from West Texas A&M University in Nursing including administration, research, and counseling and has been a women’s health nurse practitioner.
-She also holds a Bachelors Degree from the University of Oklahoma in Physical Therapy.
-As a nurse practitioner she was certified nationally in women’s health, ob/gyn, and endocrinology and infertility.
+She holds a master’s and bachelor’s degree in nursing from West Texas A&M University, including administration, research, and counseling, and has been a women’s health nurse practitioner.
+She also holds a bachelor’s degree in physical therapy from the University of Oklahoma.
+As a nurse practitioner, she was certified nationally in women’s health, ob/gyn, and endocrinology and infertility.
 She also holds a certificate in non-profit management from the University of Illinois at Chicago.

 Community volunteer experience includes: